 Main Project: RC Robot Tank

 Hello my name is Kenji and I am a rising freshman to Leland highschool.
 For my main project I chose the RC Robot Tank and I have reached my final milestone and have finally completed the tank.
 From my second milestone, I added the PS2 controller and the wireless receiver that receives the instructions from the controller then transmits it to the Arduino and to the motor controller to turn the motors and drive the robot.
 During this time, I had to learn a lot of functions involved such as the if and else functions that helps to send the information appropriately without running into too many bugs.
 Some problems that I ran into was the wiring of the receiver, as you can see I have 6 wires from the receiver to the Arduino and they are labeled the Data, Command, Attention, Clock, 3.3V to power the receiver and Ground.
+After some research I found the proper connections and put Data to pin 10, Command to pin 11, Attention to pin 12, Clock to pin 13, 3.3v to the output power pin, and Ground to a ground pin.
 Another problem was importing the library from the Arduino website into my receiver and interface the controller with instructions, this part took me over 3 days to figure out and was very frustrating.
 I was able to finish the final milestone even though I hoped to finish much sooner, also since I am only doing only 2 weeks I do not have enough time to do modifications and hope to make some in the future.

 I chose the Remote Controlled Robot Tank for my main project and I have reached my second milestone in completing this project.
 In my first milestone, I built the chassis and the structure of the robot while this milestone focused more on the programming and wiring of the robot.
 As you can see there is a lot of wiring between the arduino, motor driver, batteries and the gears which helps to send information to decide when to turn the gears.
 As of now, I am using the serial monitor within the arduino code to move the robot, forward, backwards, left and right.
 This will be switched to a PS2 controller in my third milestone.
 During this time, I had to learn a lot of the coding involved, the most important fact being that low with digitalWrite is the same as 0 in analogWrite and high in digitalWrite is the same as 255 in analogWrite.
 With this in mind, I would be able to make it move forward or backwards and also depending on the value of high, I would be able to make it move slower but with only the analogWrite since digitalWrite only allows the high or low and nothing else in between.
 Using the difference in speed I was able to make it turn left or right by allowing one wheel to rotate slower and thus turn the robot tank.
 I ran into many coding problems during this milestone and was also confused on many occasions on where the wires are supposed to go.
 As you can see all the wires are in a mess right now and I am going to solder them when I am confident in where they are supposed to go.
 I was able to finish the second milestone on time even though I hoped that I was able to finish this part earlier and I am very excited to move onto the third milestone and finish the project entirely.